Exceptional Kenya Birding Safaris | Kenya Birdwatching Tours

-Top Kenya Birding Safaris & Destinations + Must-See Birds
+Kenya Birding Safaris

-Kenya Birding Safaris Packages
+Best Kenya Birding Safaris Packages

-10 Days Kenya Birding Safari has been designed to allow you to enjoy top Birding and Big Game watching in Kenya, while at the same time making magical photographs.
-In this 10 Days Kenya Birding photography safari, the tour pace is slow to allow enough time for great photo opportunities.
+Ten Days Kenya Birding Safari has been designed to allow you to enjoy top Birding and Big Game watching in Kenya, while at the same time making magical photographs.
+In this Ten Days Kenya Birding photography safari, the tour pace is slow to allow enough time for great photo opportunities.
 We shall maximize mornings and afternoons for best light conditions, and only travel during the hot part of the day.

-Why Birding in Kenya?
+Why Birding in Kenya

 Only 15 nations in the world have more than 1000 bird species, and Kenya is one of them.
 Kenya really has 1,154 species that have been reported, which places it third in Africa behind Tanzania and the inhospitable Democratic Republic of the Congo.